SeanClosson/seanclosson.github.io/_posts/2025-08-23-Hard-Hat-Detectior.md

 layout: post
 ---
 # Overiew
-In 2024, I built a POC IoT device that would detect of a person was wearing a hard hat or not.
+In 2024, I built a POC IoT device that would detect if a person was wearing a hard hat or not.
 It would then send a message via MQTT to another device that would display "GO" if they were wearing a hard hat or "STOP" if they were not.
 I loved this little project as it touched on AI/ML, IoT, and I learned some new technologies like MQTT.
 I've wanted to write up a post on this project, but I decided to redo the project itself and write that up here.
 This post will be updated as I go and potentially be split into multiple posts.
 If so, I will link them.

 # The Plan
 ## Project Brief